saqanj/Bugs-Fight-Back/README.md

-- PROJECT TITLE: Bugs fight back!
+# Bugs Fight Back - Overview
-- PURPOSE OF PROJECT: Abstraction & inheritence exercise involving front-end GUI's and user inputs.
+  * A fun game made in Java to exercise Abstraction & Inheritence involving a front-end GUI, sounds, and responsive user inputs.

-- VERSION or DATE: 1.0.0
+# Collaborators
-- AUTHORS: Saqlain Anjum and Federico Cedolini
+  * Saqlain Anjum and Federico Cedolini

+# How to Launch
-- USER INSTRUCTIONS: Launch project from the main!
+  * Launch project by hitting run from the main!